ghost1372/ghost1372.github.io/source/DevWinUI/jsonNavigationService/index.md

 more details about [SectionPage](https://ghost1372.github.io/DevWinUIControls/landingPages/sectionPage/)

 ## ConfigureTitleBar
-you can use ConfigureTitleBar to auto handle `BackButton` and `PaneToggleButton`
+you can use ConfigureTitleBar to automatically handle `BackButton` and `PaneToggleButton`

 ```cs
 Initializ(...).ConfigureTitleBar(AppTitleBar);